matthieuSolente/email-darkmode/README.md

 to see the original code, please check [hteumeuleu's codepen](https://codepen.io/hteumeuleu/pen/porJdjR) Note : if you want to force light mode on Mac OS Monterrey, Big Sur, Mojave use only light mode (meta tag and ::root declaration) and remove the @media (prefers-coloscheme)

-## Image swap (discovered thanks to the testi@ log by Hussein Al Hammad on Email slack)
+## Image swap (from testi@log)

+>This works on
+- :heavy_check_mark: iPhone 12 iOS 14 (force dark)
+-
 Following Nicole Hickman remark on EmailSlack about iPhone 12 iOS 14 (dark), Hussein Al Hammad spoted testi@ log in which we can read : "iPhone 12 iOS 14 (dark) is since march 2021 (force dark) by adding to <html> class ".apple-mail-implicit-dark-support".

 So to simply target iPhone 12 iOS 14 (dark) we could do

->This works on
-- :heavy_check_mark: iPhone 12 iOS 14 (force dark)

 In the html:
 ```